mongodb-partners/S3toAtlas/README.md

 ![](https://github.com/Babusrinivasan76/atlasgluestudiointegration/blob/main/images/VPC%20Creation/31.update%20the%20job%20details.png)

+Update the following parameters:

+a.
+Name

+b.
+IAM Role

+You can keep the default values for all other parameters.

-Save the job and click "Run"
+Save the job and click "Run" on the top right.

-Ensure the job ran successfully.
-You can refer the logs for the troubleshooting
+Click on the "Runs" tab and ensure the job ran successfully.
+You can refer the logs in the "Runs" tab for troubleshooting

 ### 4.Validate the Data in MongoDB Atlas